sys41x4/sys41x4.github.io/_posts/Writeups/CTF/hacktivitycon_2021/2021-09-19-hacktivity-con-2021.md

 Here I have used **micro** (A terminal text editor) to open the file.<br>
 We can also use **nano**,**sublime text**, or any other text editor we want

-After getting the text, we just have to type those in terminal and we will be presented with a base64 encoded string.<br>
+After getting the text, we just have to type those in terminal<br>
+and we will be presented with a base64 encoded string.<br>
 Just decoding it will give us the FLAG for this challenge

 ![Bass64 FLAG](/assets/CTF/hacktivitycon_2021/Challenges/Bass64/bass64_flag.png)